 Working with students in specific setting under the supervision of the department staff.
 Involves the demonstration of skills necessary to plan, implement, and evaluate instruction.

 EDUC 580 Development and Management of Gifted Programs

-Creates an understanding of the necessary components for developing, managing, and supervising gifted programming and services.
+Candidate will develop an understanding of and the application of the necessary components for developing, managing, and supervising gifted programming and services.

 EDUC 581 Curriculum and Methods for the Gifted